CKs-Technology-News/PrivacyTools/README.md

 - [RocketChat](https://rocket.chat/) – Control your communication, manage your data, and have your own collaboration platform to improve team productivity.
 - [Semaphor](https://spideroak.com/) – Encrypted, decentralized authority team chat and file sharing.
 - [Squawk](https://www.squawk.to/) – Walkie Talkie for Teams.
 - [Talk](https://github.com/vasanthv/talk) – Group video call for the web.
-No signups needed and no useless downloads are required.
+No sign-ups needed and no useless downloads are required.
 - [TOR Fonep2p](https://torfone.org/) – Secure and anonymous VoIP tool.
 - [Twake](https://twake.app/) – Work in a team faster, it covers all of your organizational needs through a single platform.
 - [Zulip](https://zulip.com/) – Chat for distributed teams.